 - Manipulative Editing: A lot of their villainous acts.
 For example, them cutting in front of Lyn & Karlyn in the boat line in leg 4.
 They would later say in an interview that they had been in front of the other women on the dock, and had not cut in line (in an earlier shot, you can even see Dustin running down to the boats with the lead group, and Lyn & Karlyn nowhere in sight).

-- No Sense of Direction: Getting lost during the giant costume Detour in Barcelona got them eliminated.
+- No Sense of Direction: Getting lost during the Lug It Detour in Barcelona got them eliminated.

 - Paranoia Fuel: Inspired this in other teams, especially when it was down to four.

-- This exchange while the other teams were waiting for them to show up for a connecting flight in Casablanca:
+- This exchange was from while the other teams were waiting for them to show up for a connecting flight in Casablanca in leg 10:

-- Piss Take Rap: The rapping Detour in Ukraine.
+- Piss Take Rap: During the rapping Detour in leg 9.

 - They almost got themselves eliminated in leg 4 because they did not read to take their junk to the Pit Stop, and instead thought they had to row there.
 They actually could not go back and reread their clue as it got so damaged by the water it was unreadable, and therefore they paddled around until Kandice made the suggestion of going back to their junk.
 This not only led to their worst leg in two seasons, but their biggest argument as well.

-- They did not fill up their bags of camel feed to the marked line in the Kuwait Detour, and even though their bags were rejected the first time through, it did not stop them from finishing 2nd that leg (behind the Fast Forward).
+- They did not fill up their bags of camel feed to the marked line during the Manual Detour in leg 6, and even though their bags were rejected the first time through, it did not stop them from finishing 2nd that leg (behind the Fast Forward).

-- Reality Show Genre Blindness: They took a big risk on a tight connection through Milan to get to Casablanca a few hours earlier just so they could sit around waiting for a once-a-day flight.
+- Reality Show Genre Blindness: They took a big risk in leg 10 on a tight connection through Milan to get to Casablanca a few hours earlier just so they could sit around waiting for a once-a-day flight to Ouarzazate.
 Granted, they were banking on getting there early and searching for something faster, but they risked not getting there at all.

 - Screw the Rules, I'm Beautiful!: They deliberately tried to play down using their looks to their advantage, as they wanted to prove they were more than just looks.
 This did not stop the other teams of accusing them of this.